Did a DC Council member violate the stay-at-home order to attend a Georgetown dinner party?

 "I’ve got a 3-year-old and a 7-year-old at home all day, every day while my wife and I both work and teach and parent," Allen said in an email to WUSA9.
 "I’m not risking anyone else’s health, or extending this stay home order another minute, just to go to some Georgetown dinner party.
 And I hope that’s true of all of my colleagues."

+Councilmember David Grosso's chief of staff Matthew Nocella also said it wasn't his boss: "It was not Councilmember Grosso and he would just stress the importance of following the mayor’s stay-at-home order and practicing responsible social distancing to help flatten the curve."

+Councilmember Robert White said: “I did not attend the event.
+It was a bad idea, but I also do not think shaming is the tool we need most right now.
+So many of us are missing human interactions during this crisis, and a game of gotcha will end up with all losers.”

-As of Thursday evening, WUSA9 had not received responses from other members of the council.
+As of Friday afternoon, WUSA9 had not received responses from other members of the council.

 RELATED: DC coronavirus updates: Leaders discuss city’s reopening strategy, plan to hire more contact tracers